barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 ## Moving onwards!

-Having looked at the two main concepts and issues around this type of asynchronous UI we can use the rest of the post to discuss **the UI aproach** to help the back-end achieve the orchestration needed to handle the different scenarios.
+Having looked at the two main concepts and issues around this type of asynchronous UI we can use the rest of the post to discuss **the UI approach** to help the back-end achieve the orchestration needed to handle the different scenarios.

 We will also take a look at how we can create a situation where we make sure